wcfjeffrey/jeffreywoo-finance-ai-local-model/README.md

 ## 🎯 How to Get the Model

-Since model weights are excluded from this repository, you have two options:
+Since model weights are **excluded from this repository**, you have two options:

 ### Option 1: Train Your Own Model (Recommended)